chung-leong/react-seq/examples/swapi-ssr/README.md

 ![Cartman Zoom call](./img/cartman.jpg)

 Creating the impression that your website loads quickly is the key motivation of SSR.
 People dislike staring at a spinner or a progress bar.
-In theory, adding a 10 second load time to an article that takes 10 minutes to read should be immaterial.
-Of course, people don't think in that way because we aren't completely rational beings.
-Unless a site produces meaningful contents within seconds, people will bolt.
+In theory, adding a 10 second load time to an article that requires 10 minutes to read should be immaterial.
+Of course, people don't think in such a way because we aren't completely rational beings.
+Unless a site produces meaningful contents within seconds, visitors will bolt en masse.

 ## Server code